dakshaau/CapioAI/README.md

 docker run -it -p 8080:8080 --name capio-ai capio-ai
 ```

-The above commands will start the server within the contaainer.
+The above commands will start the server within the container.

-For **linux** systems, requests should be sent as:
+For **linux** systems, requests can be sent using `curl` as follows:

 ```shell
 curl -X GET http://0.0.0.0:8080/transcript/<transcriptID> --header "apiKey: <APIKey>" -o <filename>.docx